In 2018, Massachusetts will vote for fairness.

 including Massachusetts have passed non-discrimination laws protecting transgender people in public spaces.

-Public accommodations are any place we are when not at home, work or school.
+In 2016, Massachusetts passed non-discrimination protections for our transgender friends, family and neighbors in public spaces—any place we are when not at home, work or school.
 This includes, but is not limited to:

 The people of Massachusetts support equal protections under the law for our transgender neighbors, family and friends.

 - Medical Offices